FYP-home-automation/Mobile-App-RN/README.md

 # FYP_Home_Automation

-Set up the project

-Make sure you have these dependencies installed:
+## Make sure you have these dependencies installed:
 1. Node.js
 2. expo-cli

+## Set up the project and run the project:

 1. Clone the app
 ```